hogilkim/Spring_Basic_1/README.md

 Spring automatically make beans as Singleton - don't need to manually write code for it -> does not violate DIP, OCP

 Spring Bean should be always Stateless

+-- July 24th--
+Registered at Bean -> even though returned "NEW" repository, all references to the same object